 What do I do when I arrive?

 Park your car in the visitors’ car park.
 Walk through the green gate and go to main front door of the reception building.
-Give your name and ID to the person behind the reception desk.
-You will be brought to the waiting area by a member of staff where you will be asked to place your belongings in a locker.
-You will then be brought to a visiting room.
+Give your name and ID to the reception staff.
+You will be issued with a Visitors Pass.
+You will then be greeted by a member of the Visiting Staff and brought to the waiting area where you will be asked to place all your belongings in a secure locker.

 Is there anything else I should be aware of?

 Visits may be screened, fully supervised or partly supervised if there are any concerns arising from past visits.
 This may also be the case if there was an attempt during a past visit to pass a prohibited or banned article or substance to the young person, or if there was unacceptable behaviour.
 This decision is at the discretion of the campus manager/director.

 Under what circumstances will my visit be stopped?

 Your visit will be stopped immediately if your behaviour or the behaviour of the young person you are visiting is a cause for concern or not acceptable.
 You will not be allowed to resume visits until you meet with a unit manager.

 If you have any questions not answered here, please contact us.